isomerpages/moh-vaccinegov/pages/faq.md

 						<label for="question-1-2" class="tab-label">Who is eligible for the vaccine?</label>
 						<div class="tab-content">
 							<p>
-						Singapore Citizens, Permanent Residents, and Long-Term Pass Holders aged 5 and above are eligible to receive the COVID-19 vaccines under the National Vaccination Programme.
+						Singapore Citizens, Permanent Residents, and Long-Term Pass Holders aged 6 months and above are eligible to receive the COVID-19 vaccines under the National Vaccination Programme.
 								</p>
 							</div>
 					</div>